 Legal Assistant Posts

-Applications are invited from those who can demonstrate that they have achieved very high academic standards in Scots law, and that they have excellent research skills and experience.
-The minimum criteria for applying is that an applicant must have obtained or expect to obtain by summer 2016 a First or Upper Second Class Honours Degree in Scots Law or any other similar academic qualification which provides evidence of relevant knowledge and understanding of Scots law.
+Please note that applications for legal assistant posts in 2016 are now closed.
+The next recruitment campaign will take place early in 2017 and details of the posts available will be added to this page towards the end of January.
+Applications will be invited from those who have obtained or expect to obtain during 2017 a First or Upper Second Class Honours Degree in Scots Law or any other similar academic qualification which provides evidence of relevant knowledge and understanding of Scots law.
 Applications from other suitably qualified candidates who have relevant experience may exceptionally be considered.

 Please note we are not offering work experience placements at the Commission.

 The Scottish Law Commission and Scottish Government are committed to equality of opportunity of employment for all, on the basis of ability, qualifications and fitness for work.
 Applications are invited from all those who are, or expect to be qualified and eligible irrespective of race, age, gender, marital status, disability, religion or belief or sexual orientation.

 The Commission's Equality and Diversity Policy is reviewed on a regular basis.